rjbultitude/scrolling-slider/README.md

 ## Features

-* List items can be any width
-* List items can each be a different width
+* Items can be any size and different sizes
+* The speed of the scroll action slows down towards the edges of the container and speeds up towards the middle
-* Left/Right Controls are hidden when fully scrolled left/right
+* Left/right Controls are hidden when fully scrolled left/right
+* Controls and be any size as long as they don't overlap
 * Supports two layout modes: standard and mobile
 * Controls are hidden if the list contents are smaller then the container
+* Moves at faster rate towards edge of screen, slower towards the middle

 ## Caveats